-If you want to remove the existing Teaming, please click the item you created, and then click the Remove button.
+If you want to remove the existing Teaming, click the item you created, and then click the Remove button.

-B. Enable Teaming functionality with Windows Vista:
+B. Enabling Teaming Functionality in Windows Vista:

-Install the driver CD for the motherboard, and then choose Software Applications; Click Install under Realtek Ethernet Teaming Utility for installation, and reboot after completed.
+Insert the motherboard driver disk and select Software Applications.
+Click Install under Realtek Ethernet Teaming Utility for installation.
+Restart your system when completed.

-Select the two Adapters, and set up the Teaming mode subject to the router's specification.
+Select the two adapters and set up the Teaming mode based on your hub's specifications.
 Then click the Teaming button.
-(There are two message boxes will showed during creating teaming, click OK to complete the process.)
-When the Create Virtual Adapter For Teaming Complete dialog box appear, click OK to complete.
+(Two dialog boxes will appear during the setup process, click OK to continue).
+When the Create Virtual Adapter For Teaming Complete dialog box appears, click OK to complete.

-Click View status in Network and Sharing Center, the connection speed is displayed at 2.0 Gbps.
+Click View status in Network and Sharing Center and you will see the connection speed is 2.0 Gbps.

-Click the Start icon , Point to All Programs > Realtek Teaming and VLAN > Realtek Teaming and VLAN Utility to access the utility.
+Click the Start icon , Point to All Programs, Realtek Teaming and VLAN, Realtek Teaming and VLAN Utility to access the utility.

-After create Teaming, you will find only one connection in Network and Sharing Center.
+After the Teaming is created, you will see only one connection in Network and Sharing Center.